How to properly taste whisky

 Pro trick: The "mouth-open technique"

-• Open your mouth slightly while you smell.
+• Slightly open your mouth while smelling

 • Prevents alcohol overwhelm